robtomatkins/Woodland-Warriors/README.md

 ## Deployment
 <hr>

--
+- The site was deployed to Github pages.
+The steps for depoyment were as follows:
+    - I went to the settings tab in in Github Repository, and then to the pages section.
+    - I then selected the main branch from the source drop down menu.
+    - I was then provided with a link to published website.

+    - Live site can be found here - [Woodland-Warriors](https://robtomatkins.github.io/Woodland-Warriors/)

 ## Credits
 <hr>

 - ### Content
-    - The code to make the social media links in the footer was taken from the CI Love Running
+    - The code to make the social media links in the footer was taken from the CI Love Running Project

 - ### Media